 The following twelve tracks are from the 1986 album Orain Dhena a Borgh released on cassette by Taigh na Teud.
 Produced by Hettie Innes.
 Recorded at the Proles Pleasure Studios, Tain, by Terry B. Small.

 All titles and notes are reproduced precisely as on the original release.
-With thanks to Dena, Marianne Kenley and Christine Martin for their invaluable assistance in sharing these and the other tracks featured.
+With thanks to Dena, Marianne Kenley and to Christine Martin of scotlandsmusic.com for their invaluable assistance in sharing these and the other tracks featured.

 Mo Shoraidh Leis Na Fuar Bheannan

 An emotive song about the clearances, this song was written in Lewis by Kenny Smith of Lochs in the last [19th] century.
 Although the tune is lively, the song itself is sadder in nature, with clear sighted vision of the depopulation of the Highlands which was to come and render our area into the ‘wilderness’ so beloved now of the conservationist.

 There are two well-known songs to this tune and sometimes they have become a little mixed up.
 The version sung here by Dena is a sea song, a poem written by the woman for her sailor lad at sea.
 In it she expresses her fears that he might be drowned, or some other misfortune befall him, so the refrain, ‘o co thogas dhiom an fhadachd’, who will relieve me of my longing, is especially effective.

 Mo nighean donn’s toigh leam thu

 One of only two songs from outwith Lewis [in this selection], ‘mo nighean donn ’s toigh leam thu was composed by Norman MacLeod of Scalpay.
 In it, he promises his fiancée the earth, while at the same time he tells her how unworthy he is of such a fine lass.
 Did the poem succeed and did the couple marry?
 I’m afraid that’s one thing I don’t know.

 Deireadh forladh 1940